Grand Canyon Proposal Ideas: Best Places to Propose for an Epic Engagement

-A proposal at iconic horseshoe bend is definitely something with wow factor!
-The best time to take photos at Horseshoe bend is in the late morning or mid day.
+A proposal at iconic horseshoe bend is definitely something with the wow factor!
+The best time to take photos at Horseshoe Bend is in the late morning or mid-day.
 At other times, the bend and river are in shadow.
 Sunset is not a good time here, because the bend will be in shadow and the sun will be in your eyes.
-Shoot for mid morning, mid day, or early afternoon.
+Shoot for mid-morning, mid-day, or early afternoon.

 Helicopter Proposal in Grand Canyon

 If you both are adventure seekers, you should consider proposing while on a helicopter ride over the Grand Canyon.
 Do it at sunrise or sunset for a truly magical proposal.
 Most helicopter tours at the Grand Canyon cost $200 per person.